 Where to book your appointment/ apply for your visa:

 All visa applications for a Blue Card must be applied for with a Visa Application Centre run by our external service provider, TLScontact.
 Visa applications for family members accompanying a Blue Card applicant will also be accepted by TLScontact.

-TLScontact operates from both London and Edinburgh with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
-Please refer to our consular district map for details.
+TLScontact operates from London and Manchester (serving the German Embassy in London) as well as Edinburgh (serving the German Consulate General in Edinburgh) with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
+Please refer to our consular district map for additional details.

-Accompanying spouses of Blue Card holders are usually exempt from the requirement regarding basic German language proficiency.
+Accompanying spouses of Blue Card holders are exempt from the requirement regarding basic German language proficiency.